Jason-R-Turner/food-nutrient-clustering-project/README.md

-# USDA Macronutrient Analysis Using Clustering and Regression: Food for Thought
+# USDA Macronutrient Profile Analysis Using Clustering and Regression: Food for Thought

 ##### Reasoning for this project: